Indiana HB 1447: Controversy

 This law is noted to be a part of a larger Republican wave across the country to enforce book banning measures.
-Critics of the bill say that while Republican lawmakers claim its to prevent pornographic material from being in schools, no Republican lawmaker has brought evidence that pornography is within schools to warrant the bill's measures.
+Critics of the bill say that while Republican lawmakers claim it's to prevent pornographic material from being in schools, no Republican lawmaker has brought evidence that pornography is within schools to warrant the bill's measures.
 Librarians and teachers are not allowed to claim a material's educational value to protect them from prosecution, which may open them up to felony charges and lawsuits.
 It is also noted that a single parent may be able to contest a book or material despite other parents' approval.
-Democrats also claim that this will pave way for banning of LGBTQ+ material, but Republicans dispute this, claiming to only target pornographic material.
+Democrats also claim that this will pave the way for banning of LGBTQ+ material, but Republicans dispute this, claiming to only target pornographic material.